coraxie-ca/multi-threading-project/README.md

-README.md :     informations of the program and how to run the program defs.h :        the header file, contains forward declarations, type definitions, error codes and other definitions main.c :        the source file, contains main() house.c :       the source file, contains initBuilding(), cleanupBuilding(), loadBuildingData(), to initialize a building structure that contains a list of every ghost and an array every room, like a big database, to clean up all the data, and load the data room.c :        the source file, contains all functions related to Room structure and RoomArray structure ghost.c :       the source file, contains all functions related to Ghost structure and GhostList structure hunter.c :
+README.md :     informations of the program and how to run the program defs.h :        the header file, contains forward declarations, type definitions, error codes and other definitions main.c :        the source file, contains main() house.c :       the source file, contains initHouse(), cleanupHouse(), and populateRooms() room.c :        the source file, contains all functions related to room entities ghost.c :       the source file, contains all functions related to the ghost entity hunter.c :      the source file, contains all functions related to hunter entities evidence.c :    the source file, contains all functions related to evidence entities logger.c :      provided logging file, prints messages of threads actions utils.c :       provided file, contains some random functions and evidenceToString() Makefile :      for compilation and linking
-evidence.c :
-logger.c :
-utils.c :
-Makefile :      for compilation and linking

 # Instructions for compiling the program: